Integrating Knowledge, Skills, Experience

 In the Lab

 The Poverty, Violence and Governance Lab offers our students the opportunity to become immersed in the process of discovery through observation, exploration, and problem solving, while working cooperatively and interdependently as a team.
-We challenge our student researchers to ask curiosity-driven questions and then works as a team to seek answers.
-Lab-based instruction promotes active learning and effective decision making through critical thinking, integrating theory with practice.

 The informal, unstructured atmosphere of the Lab tends to promote curiosity and discourse, motivating the team toward discovery and the chance to practice science the way that professionals do.
-Our student researchers are also able to gain mastery through hands-on use of disciplinary tools and techniques, such as analytical software applications like STATA, geographical information systems and web-scrubbing tools.
+Our student researchers are also able to gain mastery through hands-on use of disciplinary tools and techniques, such as analytical software applications like R, STATA, geographical information systems and web-scrubbing tools.

 In the Class

 PoliSci 144T: Democracies and Dictatorships.
 Social scientific findings and debates; cross-sectional approach.
-What accounts for the emergence of democracy; under what conditions are democracies stable; why are so many developing countries ruled by dictators; why do rulers who destroy their own societies survive for so long; and what accounts for the breakdown of autocratic regimes?
+What accounts for the emergence of democracy; under what conditions are democracies stable; why are so many developing countries ruled by dictators; why do rulers who destroy their own societies survive for so long; and what accounts for the variation, performance and breakdown of autocratic regimes?

 PoliSci 440D: Workshop in Comparative Politics.
 Faculty, guest speakers, and graduate students conducting research in comparative politics present work-in-progress.
 Graduate students may enroll for up to 5 total units apportioned by quarter.
 Auditors welcome.
 Graduate students whose major or minor field is comparative politics must make at least one presentation to the seminar.